drewwalton19216801/gosh/README.md

 The shell automatically handles platform-specific differences like file paths, permissions, and command conventions.
 Gosh, it's truly portable!

+## Bugs

+There are probably many bugs in gosh.
+Please report any bugs or issues to the [GitHub issue tracker](https://github.com/drewwalton19216801/gosh/issues).

 ## License

 This project is open source and available under the MIT License.